limabravo7/booktranslate/README.md

 ```sh
 python booktrans.py --input path/to/book.epub --mode resume
 ```
-If a run is incomplete for any reason (e.g., a batch was partially finished, or you manually exited a sequential run), the completed parts are saved in the temp dir and can be resumed.
-The above commands lists resumable jobs in the ./temp dir, and you can choose one to continue, using sequential (not batch) processing to finish the untranslated chunks.
+If a run is incomplete for any reason (e.g., a batch was partially finished, or you manually exited a sequential run), the completed parts are saved in the `./temp` dir and can be resumed.
+The above commands lists resumable jobs and you can choose one to continue, using sequential (not batch) processing to finish the untranslated chunks.
 If you want to use batch processing to finish translation, use `--mode resumebatch`.

 ### For PDFs
 ```sh